Functional abdominal pain syndrome: Mechanism

 The pain from functional abdominal pain syndrome is thought to be caused by changes in descending modulation, central sensitization of the spinal dorsal horn, peripheral enhancement of the visceral pain afferent signal, and, lastly, central amplification.

 Peripheral sensitization, also known as elevated ascending visceral afferent signalling, can happen following GI tract inflammation or damage.
 For example, about one-third of individuals with IBS report that their symptoms started after an acute infection episode; this is a phenomenon known as postinfectious IBS (PI-IBS).
 PI-IBS has consistently been linked to the existence of a low-grade inflammatory infiltrate.
 According to theory, this inflammatory infiltration results in increased sensitivity and field of peripheral receptors, the latter of which causes hyperalgesia by recruiting and activating nociceptors that were previously silent.
 Furthermore, it was discovered that the best indicators of who would develop PI-IBS were stress, as measured by traumatic life events, and a neurotic personality features.
 These convergent lines of data support the hypothesis that inflammation and/or injury in a psychologically predisposed person may cause visceral afferents to become peripherally sensitized, increasing the amount of nociceptive information that ascends to the spinal dorsal horn.

 Peripheral nociceptors become more sensitive, which increases the amount of impulses that reach the spinal dorsal horn.
 Central sensitization may result from an increase in the frequency and amplitude of peripheral signals that reach the spinal dorsal horn.
 An increase in presynaptic glutamate release causes central sensitization by removing the magnesium ion block of the N-methyl-d-aspartate (NMDA) receptor.
-The end result is an overall increase in dorsal horn neuron responsiveness, which frequently lasts longer than the initial shock when combined with the activation of other important enzymes.
+The result is an overall increase in dorsal horn neuron responsiveness, which frequently lasts longer than the initial shock when combined with the activation of other important enzymes.

 The anterior cingulate cortex is home to the majority of the central descending modulatory systems.
 These modulatory systems allow afferent signals from the periphery to be gated, which allows for the amplification or even restriction of the signal.
 They interface with the spinal dorsal horn.
 The pro-nociceptive condition that characterizes many chronic visceral pain syndromes is thought to be mostly caused by anomalies in the descending pain modulatory system.